Server data from the Official MCP Registry

 | SQL | DROP, TRUNCATE, DELETE without WHERE | SQLite: SELECT count(*) mode=ro; transaction check | inside a transaction? backup posture? |

-in src/blast_scope/classes/; the probe surface each
+in src/blast_scope/classes/; each class confines

 | Capability | Module |